google/pkcs11test/README.md

 PKCS11TEST
 ==========

+**Warning** Do not run this test suite against a PKCS#11 token that contains real data; some of the tests may erase or permanently lock the token.

 This repository holds a test suite for, and is therefore derived from, the [RSA Security Inc. PKCS #11 Cryptographic Token Interface (Cryptoki)](http://www.emc.com/emc-plus/rsa-labs/standards-initiatives/pkcs-11-cryptographic-token-interface-standard.htm).

 To build the test program on Linux, just run `make`.

 Test Options
 ------------